Animal lover “shocked” by job advert recruiting two workers to oversee trapping and killing American mink in Derbyshire

 However, she said: “There isn’t a humane way to kill a healthy, wild animal.
 Trapped animals will fight to survive, biting at the cage until they collapse of exhaustion or someone comes to kill them.

-"I would like the people of Derbyshire to know that the trust are spending their donations, nearly £50,000 a year, recruiting two new employees to run a scheme to kill Derbyshire mink.
+"I would like the people of Derbyshire to know that the trust is recruiting two new employees to run a scheme to kill Derbyshire mink.

 "I think that the animal loving-people of our amazing county would be saddened and appalled.”